 What matters is our lifestyle choices.

 [00:29:43] Emily Gold Mears: Exactly.
-You know, that whole basketball thing, I, I think you have to have fast twitch muscles versus slow twitch muscles that’s kind of beyond that you have to be born with.
-Right.
+You know, that whole basketball thing, I think you have to have fast twitch muscles versus slow twitch muscles.
+That’s kind of beyond.
+That you have to be born with.
 But that’s such a narrow area.
 I would think anybody would wanna do whatever they could to be as healthy as they can and live as long as they can.

 And we’re learning that we can, we have control over that.

-And the way that we do this, we take care of ourselves and we turn on and off our genes.
-Is by all these lifestyle choices.
+And the way that we do this, we take care of ourselves and we turn on and off our genes, is by all these lifestyle choices.
 You make sure that your oral health is tip top.
 You can do cold thermogenesis and saunas, and you have the, that’s the hormesis example where you expose yourself to these, this acute, short-lived stress and that has an impact of, you adapt and you become more resilient.

-[00:32:32] Derek Berkey: variants.
-Definitely.
-Um, one thing I kind of want to get, uh, tease out a little bit more and kind of get your thoughts on is the difference between chronic stress and acute stress and how acute stress can actually be good for us in certain instances.
+[00:32:32] Derek Berkey: Definitely.
+One thing I kind of want to get, teased out a little bit more and kind of get your thoughts on is the difference between chronic stress and acute stress and how acute stress can actually be good for us in certain instances.

 [00:32:54] Emily Gold Mears: So, what chronic, I mean, we all have stress and, like, I described the acute stress, which is under the guise of hormesis is just when we expose ourself.
-H I I T, that kind of at the exercise.
+HIIT, that kind of, at the exercise.
 High intensity interval training is a type of hormetic stress.
 Sauna is hormetic stress.
 Cold plunges are hermetic stress.
 They’re all these different things that are considered hormetic stresses, and those are good for you.

 They’re actually good for you.
-They, they, some of ’em may be unpleasant, the cold, the cold plunges, but they result in positive impacts.
-The, the problem is when stress becomes chronic, unrelenting, and it doesn’t stop, it’s like inflammation.
+They, some of them may be unpleasant, the cold, the cold plunges, but they result in positive impacts.
+The problem is when stress becomes chronic, unrelenting, and it doesn’t stop, it’s like inflammation.
 It’s comparable to that.
-We would die if we didn’t have some inflammation when, you know, we cut ourselves and.

-We become inflamed in order to heal the cut, and we need that.
+We would die if we didn’t have some inflammation when, you know, we cut ourselves and we become inflamed in order to heal the cut, and we need that.

 That’s short term.
 It’s when it becomes chronic that it’s problematic and it’s the driver of all diseases.
-So that’s true with stress too, and there are many ways.
+So, that’s true with stress too, and there are many ways.
 You know, you have to make sure that your sleep is optimized and your nutrition is optimized.